Is Your Pool Light Not Working?

 to figure out the problem before taking the water out of your pool.

-If you repair the fixture and the light hasn’t turned on, then your
+Finally, if you repair the fixture and the light hasn’t turned on, then

-bulb may be burned out.
-Take the bulb out of the fixture and shake it
+your bulb may be burned out.
+Take the bulb out of the fixture and shake

 bulb, then your bulb is dead and needs replaced.